Common Questions & Answers

 NVIT offers several Entrance Awards in varying amounts and applicable depending on your program of study.
 Some Entrance Awards require an application.
 After registration, you may be notified, you qualify for and are invited to apply for an Entrance Award.
 NVIT’s Academic and Financial Planners can advise you of Entrance Awards you may qualify for, as well as other bursary and scholarship options that are available.
 They are also listed on NVIT’s website.

-All fees and any remaining tuition are due before classes start each semester, or at the beginning of any trades program.
-For example, if you are registered in a full-time course load for Associate of Arts, you will pay fees for the fall semester by the start of classes in September and fees for the spring semester by the start of classes in January.
+If you are registered in a full-time course load for a program which starts in September, your fees are due by September 30 for the fall semester and January 31 for the spring semester.
 If you are registered in a trades program, all fees and outstanding tuition are due by the first day of class.

-In this case, you will need to submit a fee deferral request.
+In these circumstances, you will need to submit a fee deferral request.
 This is essentially a contract between you and NVIT based on an agreeable payment schedule or payment deadline.
 Fee Deferral Requests must be in place before the fee deadline and can be arranged through an Academic and Financial Planner.
 Be prepared to complete a budget to support your request.

-In order to qualify for Band sponsorship, you will need to submit your application according to your Education Department’s funding deadlines.
+Yes, but you will need to contact your Band to determine if you qualify and submit your application according to your Education Department’s funding deadlines.
 Apart from additional tuition costs, fees, books and supplies, you may also qualify for living allowance funding.

 Yes!
 Student Aid BC may assist with the costs of post-secondary education through loans, grants and scholarships for qualified students.
 New student loan applications open in June of every year and you are encouraged to apply well before your September start date as it may be a lengthy process.
 Please visit the Student Aid BC Website to determine your eligibility and review the important steps to register on the Dashboard and verify your identification.
 You are encouraged to discuss this process with an Academic and Financial Planner during the initial Admission and Registration stages.